-The refinancing process isn’t much different from what was involved when you first bought your home and closed on a mortgage, but there are specific items you need to look at closely.
-Understanding how refinancing works and the options available to you can put you in a better position to make a more informed decision and get the best rate.
+Mortgage rates are at historic lows, prompting a flurry of homeowners to refinance.
+The mortgage refinancing process isn’t much different from what was involved when you first got your mortgage, but understanding how it works and the options available to you can help you make a more informed decision and get the best rate.

 Common reasons to refinance a mortgage

-“You may be able to reduce your interest rate and monthly mortgage payments,” says Rosenbaum.
-“Also, if you’ve built up equity in your home, you can take out cash at closing to pay for home improvements, consolidate debt, invest, or pay for a large transaction.”
+“You may be able to reduce your interest rate and monthly mortgage payments,” notes Alan Rosenbaum, CEO and founder of New York City-based GuardHill Financial Corp.
+“Also, if you’ve built up equity in your home, you can take out cash at closing to pay for home improvements, consolidate debt, invest or pay for a large transaction.”

-“The best candidates for refinancing are homeowners who have a high interest rate on their current loan, have a strong equity position, or have a need for cash to fund other family expenses or plans,” says Guy Silas, branch manager at Embrace Home Loans, headquartered in Middletown, Rhode Island.
+“The best candidates for refinancing are homeowners who have a high interest rate on their current loan, have a strong equity position or have a need for cash to fund other family expenses or plans,” says Guy Silas, branch manager at Embrace Home Loans, headquartered in Middletown, Rhode Island.

-The pros and cons of refinancing
+Pros and cons of refinancing a mortgage

 - Lower your interest rate